LucasPaoli/Qlife-2024-Environmental-Genomics/digital-workshop/README.md

 ├── trichodesmium-genomes --> A directory with the genomes.
 ├── trichodesmium-contigs-db --> The pre-computed contigs databases associated with the genomes.
 ├── trichodesmium-pan --> The pre-computed pan-genomics database.
-├── NitrogenFixationHmms/ --> A curated set of HMM models to detect Nitrogen Fixation pathways.
 └── decorated-output/ --> This folder contains the processed and decorated output, try to have a go with you own results before using it.
 ```